plantanapp/documentation/docs/understanding-custom-index-behavior.md

 sidebar_label: Understanding Custom Index Behavior
 ---

-> **Audience:** Administrators, Developers
+>  Audience: Administrators Developers
-> **Skill Prerequisites:** Basic familiarity with Entities and SQL Server
+>  Skill Prerequisites: Basic familiarity with Entities and SQL Server
-> **Applies To:** DNN installations running Plant an App
+>  Applies To: DNN installations running Plant an App
-> **Purpose:** Explain how custom indexes behave when Entity fields are modified and how to safely remove fields that participate in custom indexes.
+>  Purpose: Explain how custom indexes behave when Entity fields are modified and how to safely remove fields that participate in custom indexes.
-> **When you would use this:** Use this guidance when modifying entity fields or designing indexes to improve query performance.

 ****